UK Forex Statistics

 3. London trades more per day than the USA and Singapore combined

-5. EUR/USD and GBP/USD make up over 50% of the UK’s forex turnover
+5. EUR/USD and GBP/USD make up 35% of the UK’s forex turnover

 UK’s Role in Global Foreign Exchange

-In 2025, the United Kingdom’s foreign exchange market is handling $4.7 trillion USD per day, equal to 37.8% of global turnover.
+In 2025, the United Kingdom’s foreign exchange market is handling $4.7 trillion USD per day, equal to 37.9% of global turnover.
 That scale means more currency changes hands in London every single day than the UK’s annual GDP.
-With a 27.1% increase from 2022, annual forex turnover in UK markets is now $1,732.09 trillion.
+With a 27.0% increase from 2022, annualised UK forex turnover now runs to roughly $1.2 quadrillion a year, based on 252 trading days.

-While many assume New York markets in the United States (US) turn over the most foreign exchange, they average $2.33 trillion daily or $852.17 trillion annually, which equates to a significantly lower 18.6% market share.
+While many assume New York markets in the United States (US) turn over the most foreign exchange, they average $2.33 trillion daily, about $588 trillion a year based on 252 trading days, which equates to a significantly lower 18.7% market share.
 The gap between the UK and US has actually widened since 2019, with London gaining ground while New York’s share has remained broadly stable.
 Together the two still account for more than half of all global forex activity, but London alone now processes nearly twice as much as its closest rival.

 fx turnover in the major financial hubs